arielj/HooksPageDriver/README.md

 ### monkeypatching the initialize method of RSpec::Rails::SystemExampleGroup

-Uncomment it in line 59, it shows:
+Uncomment it in line 59 (at spec/rails_helper.rb), it shows:

 ```
 monkey patching SystemExampleGroup initialize: #<Capybara::RackTest::Driver:0x0000559d137e8258>